tpicks95/ScaleUpDF_DigitalDiscovery/README.md

 # ScaleUpDF_DigitalDiscovery
 The GPyOpt .py file and the data .xslx file can be downloaded and file paths changed appropriately within the code for this to run.
+Kinetic rate and yield data extractors can also be found here.

 The workflow for experimental planning goes: